tibetan-nlp/annodoc/index.md

 We recognize the overarching class of obliques as well as two sub-types:

-1. `obl`: Used for most oblique modifiers, including unmarked nominals that behave adverbially.
+1. `obl` - Used for most oblique modifiers, including unmarked nominals that behave adverbially.
-2. `obl:adv`: Used for words marked with oblique case-marking which derive etymologically from verbal nouns but which might commonly be called adverbs, such as _nye bar_, _so sor_, and _lhag par_.
+2. `obl:adv` - Used for words marked with oblique case-marking which derive etymologically from verbal nouns but which might commonly be called adverbs, such as _nye bar_, _so sor_, and _lhag par_.
-3. `obl:arg`: Used for nominals with oblique case-marking which are considered core verbal arguments.
+3. `obl:arg` - Used for nominals with oblique case-marking which are nevertheless considered core verbal arguments.

 A typical case of `obl:arg` would be to mark the third required argument of a verb of transfer like 'give'.